Holo-Host/did-holo-resolver/README.md

 # did holo resolver (Driver)

 Decentralized Identifiers are designed to be compatible with any distributed ledger or network (called the target system).
-We will be specing and prototyping a DID method for holochain.
+This is specing and prototyping a DID method for holochain.

 **`did:holo:`**